Colostomy

 A colostomy is an opening (stoma) in the large intestine (colon), or the surgical procedure that creates one.
 The opening is formed by drawing the healthy end of the colon through an incision in the anterior abdominal wall and suturing it into place.
 This opening, often in conjunction with an attached ostomy system, provides an alternative channel for feces to leave the body.
-Thus if the natural anus is unavailable for that function (for example, in cases where it has been removed in the fight against colorectal cancer or ulcerative colitis), an artificial anus takes over.
+Thus if the natural anus is unavailable for that function (for example, in cases where it has been removed as part of treatment for colorectal cancer or ulcerative colitis), an artificial anus takes over.
 It may be reversible or irreversible, depending on the circumstances.

 Uses

 There are many reasons for this procedure.
 Some common reasons are: